Detecting In Germany Part 1: The 1866 Austro-Prussian War! (Diggers Story, Finds, Photos+)

 The figures are a toy goat(?) and a roman looking toy soldier.
 They were both found close to each other, and the estimated date on these is the 19th century.

 The short detecting trip to that field turned out to be quite interesting, and the finds were pleasant.
 Just as we were planning on calling it for the day, a guy approached us.
-He presented himself, and it turned out that he also was a detectorist or “Sondler” as the Germans call it.
-He told us about some of his interesting finds, including a golden coin from 1888 which he had found in the woods above the very field which we were detecting!
+He presented himself as Nico, (Nico Jones from now on), and it turned out that he also was a detectorist or “Sondler” as the Germans call it.
+Nico Jones told us about some of his interesting finds, including a golden coin from 1888 which he had found in the woods above the very field which we were detecting!
 After talking some more with him, we thanked him for the nice conversation and he went on.

-And then, just a few minutes later, another guy came up to us, asking us if we had found something.
-This guy also turned out to be a detectorist, and the funny thing was that the first guy who was there, was a friend of the second one.
-So when the first one went back, he notified his friend that we were out on this field detecting.
-So the second guy came specifically to watch us detect, and we got into a really nice conversation with him.
+And then, just a few minutes later, another guy came up to us, also named Nico, asking us if we had found something.
+This guy also turned out to be a detectorist, and the funny thing was that Nico Jones was a friend of this Nico.
+So when Nico Jones went back, he notified Nico that we were out on this field detecting.
+So Nico came specifically to watch us detect, and we got into a really nice conversation with him.

 After detecting for a while with him as a spectator, it was getting kind of cold and dark, and we decided to call it for the day.
-We thanked this guy for yet a nice conversation and told him that he was welcome to detect with us tomorrow on this field if he wanted to.
-He, on the other hand, invited us instead to join him and the first guy on their detecting trip the next day to a way more interesting place, where there had been a medieval cloister and Roman roads in the area!
+We thanked Nico for a nice conversation and told him that he was welcome to detect with us tomorrow on this field if he wanted to.
+He, on the other hand, invited us instead to join him and Nico Jones on their detecting trip the next day to a way more interesting place, where there had been a medieval cloister and Roman roads in the area!
 We thanked yes to this offer, of course, and we said goodbye to each other for the day.
 As we went home, the only thing left to do was to dream about our upcoming detecting trip.

 Part 2 of this story will be published soon, so stay tuned!